Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 Everything that follows that is just a bunch of noise.

-Fact is people saw the prayer.
+Fact is, people saw the prayer.

-And the reason they want the prayer out there is to do battle with the notion that exists somewhere in the blog's blogosphere that he's a Muslim.
+And the reason they want the prayer out there is to do battle with the notion that exists somewhere in the blogosphere that he's a Muslim.

 So they want to battle that.

-So everything, everything here is is stagecraft.
+So everything here is stagecraft.

-And when the stagecraft couldn't be pulled off as they originally wanted it by visiting the sick troops, then pull out of there.
+And when the stagecraft couldn't be pulled off as they originally wanted it by visiting sick troops, then pull out of there.

 Just don't go.